baishakh22/Virtual-Voice-Assistance-with-Python/README.md

 ```
 pip install PyAudio
 ```
 To install PyAudio package, sometimes it can't install.
-So if you make your Python version lesst than 3.6 then it might work.
+So if you make your Python version less than 3.6 then it might work.
 However, I used this command in my windows, that solve my issue.

 ```
 pip install pipwin